kariycha/TVPrompt/README.md

   <img width="600" height="500" src="https://github.com/kariycha/TVPrompt/blob/main/CVSFile.PNG">
 </p>

-2. Date and Time in ISO 8601 format e.g. 2021-06-20T05:37:22+10:00.
+2. Date and Time, in ISO 8601 format e.g. 2021-06-20T05:37:22+10:00.
 This is optional.
 However, if not provided machine's local datetime will be used

 ## What to expect as output
 The program will scan the CSV file and extract the TV program that's running at the date time specified as input or machine local time(if date time not provided).
 Then determine the next the programs to follow.
 Output details are: